responsibleIT/responsible_dashboard/README.md

 ## 🧰 Building the Standalone Executable

-To create a single-file `.exe` so anyone can run the dashboard without installing Python or Node.js:
+To create a standalone app so anyone can run the dashboard without installing Python or Node.js:

 ### Prerequisites for Building
 1. Complete the development setup above (including running `main.py` at least once to build the Angular frontend)